 - The script has grammatical and/or idiomatic mistakes that need to be clarified before recording.

-- The project looks suspicious and may be a scam.
+- The project looks suspicious and could be a scam.

 - The script is included as an attachment and/or in the remarks section instead of being included in the script section.